quicwg/multipath/draft-ietf-quic-multipath.md

 that does not change the path ID.

 Endpoints use PATH_ABANDON frame to inform the peer of the retirement of associated Path Identifier.

 When there is not enough unused Path Identifiers, endpoints SHOULD send MAX_PATHS frame to inform the peer that new Path Identifiers are available.
+For example, the server send MAX_PATHS to raise the maximum path number that it is willing to accept, the client sends MAX_PATHS to raise the maximum path number that it is willing to create.

+Endpoints MUST NOT issue new Connection ID with Path ID larger than the mininum of MAX_PATHS announced by both endpoints.
+For example, the server sends MP_NEW_CONNECTION_ID frame containing Path ID up to the mininum of MAX_PATHS issued by client and server.
+The client sends MP_NEW_CONNECTION_ID frame containing Path ID up to the mininum of MAX_PATHS issued by each sides.

+If an endpoint receives a MP_NEW_CONNECTION_ID frame containing Path ID larger than the mininum of MAX_PATHS announced by each sides, it MUST treat this as a connection error of type MP_PROTOCOL_VIOLATION and close the connection.

 # Path Setup and Removal {#setup}